Swift vs Objective-C: 5 Major Reasons to Use Swift for iOS Development

 In June 2014 something happened that no one expected: Apple has introduced a new object-oriented programming language – Swift, which is slowly replacing Objective-C, previously used to develop applications for OSX & iOS.

 Since the new iOS app programming language has been launched, disputes about Swift advantages and disadvantages continue to simmer till now.

 Is it worth to make the switch to the more approachable, full-featured (as Apple Corp. claims) Swift for iOS or continue to use Objective-C in your projects?

 What are the advantages of Swift over Objective-C?
 Which one should you choose for your project?

 Let’s sort all this mess out and see what’s really going on.

 This article will help you understand Objective-C vs. Swift differences and make clear what it means not only for developers but for your business in particular.

 Apple has announced Swift as a powerful and intuitive programming language for macOS, iOS, watchOS and tvOS that completely can replace the Objective-C.

 Due to several key features, Swift has the potential to become the only preferred programming language for creating engaging, flexible, consumer-friendly applications.

 Before focusing on Swift vs. Objective-C comparison, let us give a brief background to the history of iOS programming languages development.

 In the distant 2008 Apple has released the iPhone SDK 2.0.
 This event caused the revolution in software development and gave the impulse to a new generation of developers.
-They are now well known as iOS developers.
+Today you know them as iOS developers.
 That was a real challenge for many of them to develop apps on Objective-C because they had had no experience with it before.

 Later, in 2010 Apple launched version 4 of the iPhone OS (the previous name of iOS).
 The updated version comprised not only the new features in software but the changes in the Developer Agreement.
 According to the new usage agreement, applications must be originally written in Objective-C, C, C++ … and only code written in C, C++, and Objective-C may compile and directly link against the Documented APIs.